 See our container terminal details here.more

-The Port of Seattle’s Seaport is one of the most diverse in the United States.
+The Port of Seattle’s seaport is one of the most diverse in the United States.
 It is home to a wide range of maritime activities that brings trade to the region and generates thousands of jobs.
 Made up of 1,543 acres of waterfront land and nearby properties, we can handle your container, break-bulk and refrigerated cargo and offer foreign trade zones and storage.

 A strong working seaport is vital to the economic health of King County and Washington state; four in ten jobs in Washington state are tied to international trade.
 The Port of Seattle Seaport is instrumental in producing family-wage jobs that are a key driver of job growth and economic prosperity.